dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 But they'll learn more from it.
 They'll grow more from it.
 And, with skill, you can learn how to kinda pay it forward, so to speak, without interfering with causality.
-But it's best for us to give without being seen giving.
+So it's best for us to give without being seen giving and those who do should be rewarded.

 <a name="knowledge-of-self"/>